matwolbec/tutorials/terraform/terraform-azure.md

 ## Initializing the Terraform file structure

-To get providers documentations, use the registry.terraform.io.
+To get providers documentations, use the [Terraform Registry](https://registry.terraform.io).
 You will find a lot of available providers there.
 In our case: [https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)

 - Open the ```main.tf``` file with your IDE